nickabs/lightsail-utils/README.md

 * lightsail:DeleteInstanceSnapshot
 * lightsail:GetInstanceSnapshots

-... and a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html "AWS CLI named profiles") containing the access key for this account.
+... and a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html "AWS CLI named profiles") containing the access key for this account installed on the VM where the script is installed.
 You can specify the profile name on the command line.

 make sure you understand the security implications of storing access keys.

 email notifications:

-You need to configure AWS [SES](https://aws.amazon.com/ses/pricing/ "SES")mail if you want to use the email notification option.
+You need to configure AWS [SES](https://aws.amazon.com/ses/pricing/ "AWS SES pricing + free tier") mail if you want to use the email notification option.
 The IAM account will need ses:SendEmail permission.

----
-## Schedule a timer to run the script (directories per Ubuntu 20.04)
+## Schedule a timer to run the script (file locations per Ubuntu 20.04)
 create lightsail-lighthouse service unit:  /etc/systemd/system/lightsail-snapshot.service

 ```